developmental-neuroimaging-lab/mrtrix/README.md

 ## Code for mrtrix processing of DWI data
 Developed by Meaghan Perdue, spring 2023

 These scripts are written for processing data in batches using the ARC High Performance Computing Cluster.
+The main processing script (located in preschool_scripts) are to run preprocessing and tensor-fitting on single-shell DWI data.
+Scripts for single shell (ss3t) and multi-shell (MSMT) CSD pipelines and automatic tractography via TractSeg can be found under ss3tCSD_scripts and multishell_scripts.
+The information in this document mainly refers to the Preschool Study.
+Processing pipelines for other studies have been adapted from this pipeline.

 ### ARC access and set-up
 1. To get access to the ARC, follow instructions here: https://rcs.ucalgary.ca/ARC_Cluster_Guide